Learn about our intermediate frequency furnaces and induction melting

 They have fewer burn losses, higher overall yields, and are easier to automate than alternatives.

 When considering which furnace is best for your foundry, consider the benefits of induction melting and whether an induction furnace is right for you.
-Not only do they save space, they also reduce losses, save energy, and can melt the most commonly used metal types.
+Not only do they save space, but they also reduce losses, save energy, and can melt the most commonly used metal types.